Traveling with $10,000 Cash

 Defenses in Currency Forfeiture Airport Cases

-If your currency was taken by a Customs officer at the airport, your attorney can assert defenses on your behalf including that the Government’s claim:
+If your currency was taken by a Customs officer at the airport, your attorney can assert defenses on your behalf including a showing that the Government’s claim:

 - fails to state a claim upon which relief can be granted;